 - You can plan out your space accurately and know exactly what you’re going to plant where.

 - This is perfect for raised beds that allow easy access to your crops on all sides.

 - You don’t need a large growing area to grow enough fresh produce.

 - This concept can be applied to growing in pots, raised planters, or even grow bags.

 - If growing in pots or raised garden beds, it eliminates the need for weeding.

 - It involves a great deal less work than traditional growing methods.

 - The concept is so easy to implement that it’s perfect for both new gardeners and seasoned experts.

 How Does The System Work?

 There’s nothing complicated about setting up a square-foot gardening system.
 The basic method uses a raised bed that measures 4 feet by 4 feet (120 cm x 120 cm).
-This is what I’m going to use to explain this method to you because it makes it quite simple.
+However, in my example below, I’ve used one that measures 3 feet by 3 feet.
+I’ve used this simple design to explain this method to you.

 However, once you understand the concept, you don’t have to use this same size raised bed because you’ll be able to work out how you can apply this to different sizes of containers or even patio or balcony spaces.